ORNL/cpp-proposals-pub/layout_stride_fix/layout_stride_fix.md

 # Revision 1:

 - LWG wants the default constructor to behave the same regardless of whether all the extents are static: that is, it should fill in the strides in the same way as `layout_right::mapping` would.
+- add precondtion to ensure representability in index type of the required span size.

 ## Initial Version 2023-01 Mailing